An interactive demo video is here: Part 2.

 Printing out a single thin line would not be so interesting, so I picked the first 500 cats from Kaggle’s 25k pet image dataset and plotted all of them out under each other.
 The X axis (columns) show each element’s value in a respective cat’s vector, using a temperature-like color, where blue is the lowest (negative) value, red is the highest value and white is close to zero.

 On the Y-axis (rows) we have embeddings from 500 different cat photos (Cat Index: 500 lines/pixels reading from top down).
-Each line (row) is a separate cat, using the same “algorithm”!
-On the Y-axis (columns) we have the embedding values computed for each cat.
-Since my embedding vectors have 1000 elements each, the output heatmap is 1000 pixels wide.
+Each line (row) is a separate cat, fingerprinted using the same “algorithm”!
+On the X-axis (columns) we have the embedding values computed for each cat.
+Since my vector embeddings have 1000 elements each, the output heatmap is 1000 pixels wide.

 What exactly these individual numbers/colors mean is not important for now - they’re just part of the “fingerprint”, results of inference through the machine learning model I downloaded.
 Different ML models will produce different numbers that will make sense only for that model (or structurally similar ones).
 You can think of it like compiling your C source code for different architectures, x86, RISC and ARM… the resulting binaries make sense only for the CPUs a binary was intended for!